andrewstarritt/quaternion/README.md

 q.real and q.imag provide a "complex" like view of a Quaternion at the expense of providing an un-Pythonic duplication of q.w and q.vector respectively.

+## mathematical operations

+The expected mathematical operations are provided.

+unary: +, =, abs

+binary: +, -, *, /

+power: **

+There is no mod (%)  or integer division (//) available.
+Therefore the pow() function cal only take two arguments, and the exponent argument must be real.

 The Quaternion type is associative under both addition and multiplication, i.e.: